HASSAN-FADAI/HASSAN-FADAI/README.md

 Apart from everyday coding, I collaborate closely with AI to build complex applications.
 Currently, my main focus is:

-* **CattleInvest:** Developing a comprehensive platform designed for livestock management and investment.
+* **Amoniq:** Developing a comprehensive platform designed for livestock management and investment.
 The project involves real-time data synchronization, secure workflows, and digital tracking using unique tags.

 ## &#x1f4c8; GitHub Stats